 Geographies Represented in TIGER and Shapefile Extracts

 The MAF/TIGER database is selective.
 Only those geographic entities needed to fulfill the Census Bureau’s operational mission are included.
 Entities that don't help the Census Bureau conduct its operations by mail, or help field workers navigate a neighborhood, are omitted.
 Terrain elevation data, for instance, are not included in MAF/TIGER.
-A comprehensive list of the "feature classes” and “superclasses” included in MAF/TIGER and Shapefiles can be found in Appendix F of the TIGER/Line Shapefiles Technical Documentation.
+A comprehensive list of the "feature classes” and “superclasses” included in MAF/TIGER and Shapefiles can be found via the MAF/TIGER Feature Class Codes (MTFCCs) link on the list of Geographic Codes on the Census.gov > Geography > Reference page.
 Examples of superclasses include:

 Note also that neither the MAF/TIGER database nor TIGER/Line Shapefiles include the population data collected through questionnaires and by census takers.
 MAF/TIGER merely provides the geographic framework within which address-referenced census data are tabulated.